 Making client testimonials available to prospective customers might seem like a common practice.
 I mean if your customers are saying wonderful things about your business, why not publicize them for the world to see?
 Although all feedback should be welcomed bad or good, not all feedback should be published.
-When it comes to client testimonial advertising there are two main problems with it, illegitimacy and misuse.
+When it comes to online customer reviews there are two main problems with it, illegitimacy and misuse.

 Prospective customers are apprehensive about believing all that certain businesses publish because of the way some testimonials are actually created.
 If a business owner wants to create content that is actually enjoyable and that customers believe there are a few things they have to know.
 In order for customer testimonials to be effective and meaningful, they must be authentic, specific, diverse and approved.

 The authenticity of a testimonial is the most important aspect of it, it is one of the main problems with testimonials today.
 Some business owners have had the right intentions in mind and seen the potential of testimonial advertising, but have approached the wrong way.
 Hiring someone to “write” a testimony out of thin air is not only unethical, but is easily spotted and rejected by customers.
 There needs to be actual customer involvement, use their names, prove to potential customers that these testimonials are real and gives them no room for doubt.